hoffmaao/DotsonCrosson/README.md

 Our hypothesis predicts that the smith, pope and kolher glacier grounding lines are modulated by seasonal melt rates and that there should be a lag between the grounding line response and ocean forcing that we cannot easily detect in quarterly averaged velocity products.
 To better constrain these two signals we will:

-2) Invert for basal resistance using both an effective pressure dependent friction law and a weertman sliding law assuming advected WAIS divide temperatures at the boundary (allow temperature to evolve to steady state).
+2) Invert for basal resistance using an effective pressure dependent friction assuming advected WAIS divide temperatures at the boundary (allow temperature to evolve to steady state).

 3) Solve for distributed fluidity parameter assuming new basal resistance field then reinvert for final basal resistance assuming the "more consistent" fluidity parameter.